OneGeology/documentation/docs/providingdata/server_setup/esri_pro.rst

 **Save this as [short service name]201.xml**

-It doesn’t really matter what name you give these files, as long as you use the same name prefix for all files that belong to the same service.
+It doesn't really matter what name you give these files, as long as you use the same name prefix for all files that belong to the same service.

 You need to put these files on the server (or at a location available to your server), and make them browsable.
 These files only need to be browsable internally by the ArcGIS server.